coturn/coturn/amazonlinuxami/README.txt

 number: 1
 password: turn

+5) MongoDB for authentication

+name: turn
+no password is set.

 All databases are accessible only locally, from the loopback interface, to eliminate the security threat.
 The user can change it if necessary,